S3 / Client / put_bucket_encryption

 Note

 Directory buckets - For directory buckets, you must make requests for this API operation to the Regional endpoint.
-These endpoints support path-style requests in the format ``https://s3express-control.region_code.amazonaws.com/bucket-name ``.
+These endpoints support path-style requests in the format ``https://s3express-control.region-code.amazonaws.com/bucket-name ``.
 Virtual-hosted-style requests aren’t supported.
-For more information, see Regional and Zonal endpoints in the Amazon S3 User Guide.
+For more information about endpoints in Availability Zones, see Regional and Zonal endpoints for directory buckets in Availability Zones in the Amazon S3 User Guide.
+For more information about endpoints in Local Zones, see Available Local Zone for directory buckets in the Amazon S3 User Guide.

 By default, all buckets have a default encryption configuration that uses server-side encryption with Amazon S3 managed keys (SSE-S3).